DTLaboratory/dtlaboratory.github.io/index.md

 -------

-_this is the project's architecture documentation - follow the github link in the [blue box](https://github.com/dtlaboratory) above to get the code published so far_
+_DTLab's architecture documentation - follow the github link in the [blue box](https://github.com/dtlaboratory) above to get the code_

 -------

-___STATUS: UNDER CONSTRUCTION - to run the software requires patience with the state of the documentation and the tediousness of the initial API ergonomics.___
+___STATUS: UNDER CONSTRUCTION - to run the software requires patience with the documentation and initial API ergonomics.___

 -------

 DTLab is an actor-oriented distributed computing framework for hosting DTs (Digital Twins).

-DTLab can compute near-realtime insights into the state of complex systems.
+DTLab computes near-realtime insights into the state of complex systems.

-Suggested applications of DTLab are Internet of Things (IOT), Augmented Reality (AR), Logistics, streaming analytics - any problem that requires near-realtime continuous calculation of actionable states at scale.
-DTLab is especially suited to modeling complex systems of participants that combine and advance over time in otherwise difficult to predict ways.
+Suggested applications are Internet of Things (IOT), Augmented Reality (AR), Logistics, streaming analytics - any problem requiring near-realtime continuous recalculation of actionable states at scale.
+DTLab is especially suited to modeling systems of participants that combine and advance over time in otherwise difficult to predict ways.

 ## What is a DT?